Jewelry store owner speaks out after robbery at gunpoint inside his Lakeline Mall store

 AUSTIN, Texas — The Austin Police Department is asking for the public's help to find three suspects who robbed a jewelry store located inside Lakeline Mall.

 "I was feeling terrible.
 You know, what's going on?
-You know, how, why people are doing this type of things?" said Baig.
+You know, how, why people are doing this type of things?"
+Baig told KVUE.

-It happened inside his jewelry store while the mall was open, around 7 p.m. on Aug.
+The robbery happened inside his jewelry store while the mall was open, at around 7 p.m. on Aug.
 30.

 Baig has cameras all over the store, so you can see video of the men running in, faces covered and guns in hand, immediately pointing their weapons at Baig and his employee.